 OTHER FORMS OF GENTLE PURIFICATION

+Nasya.
 For dry nasal passages from indoor heat (most of us alternate between mucous and dryness), Alternate neti pot with nasya.
 Here's a good one most people like.
 The oil lubricates and nourishes while the camphor opens passages.
 The herbal blend support mental calm and clarity.
-Here's a sheet showing how to give yourself nasya,
+Here's a sheet showing how to give yourself nasya, Perimenopausal women: avoid during the first three days of your cycle.

-Yoga and Pranayama this season might include -- 3 - 5 rounds of warming bhastrika pranayama, 45 x each round, with relaxed breathing between rounds keeps lungs warm and dry.
+Pranayama this season might include -- 3 - 5 rounds of warming bhastrika pranayama, 45 x each round, with relaxed breathing between rounds keeps lungs warm and dry.
 A longer round of kapalbhati (active exhale, passive inhale) will clear your head.
-Prone backbends like shalabhasana and dhanurasana stiumulate and open the stomach channel and lungs.
-Passive or active chest openers are good for supporting the lungs.
-Sun salutations are good for building heat.
-Remember that all asana should be practiced with rhythmic nostril breathing throughout to gain the benefits without over working or causing constriction within.
+Perimenopausal women: skip this when you're bleeding.

 All of us benefit from a restorative practice each week, and 20 - 30 minutes of yoga nidra most days.
 Restorative yoga and yoga nidra are nourishing/building practices, supporting immunity and rebuilding reserves lost through emotional stress, overwork, illness, lack of sleep, etc.